coda/packs-sdk/docs/guides/blocks/sync-tables.md

 ## Row limits

-Each sync table has a used-defined maximum number of rows, which defaults to 1000 but can be set as high as 10,000.
+Each sync table has a user-defined maximum number of rows, which defaults to 1000 but can be set as high as 10,000.
 Any items returned by your sync table beyond that limit will be dropped.

 ## Long-running syncs {: #longrunning}